Key takeaways

 Improving Mood and Fighting Depression

 Research has also indicated that curcumin can boost serotonin and dopamine, neurotransmitters that play a role in mood regulation.
-In some trials, curcumin has shown effectiveness comparable to antidepressants, offering a natural alternative for managing depression.
+In some trials, curcumin has shown potential effectiveness comparable to antidepressants, but this evidence is limited and should be interpreted with caution.

 Incorporating Turmeric into Your Diet